ShayanBehzad/Car_Prediction/README.md

 - Web Interface: A user-friendly website built with Django, allowing users to input car specifications and receive a price prediction instantly.

-## Can be experienced on: https://www.shayanbehzad.ir/car_prediction/
+## Deployment

+The project is deployed using Nginx and Gunicorn for robust performance and scalability.
+Visit the project at [www.shayanbehzad.ir/car_prediction/](http://www.shayanbehzad.ir/car_prediction).
-Explaiend Project in YouTube: https://www.youtube.com/watch?v=Iiv8YwjqKQU
+Also explaiend Project in YouTube: https://www.youtube.com/watch?v=Iiv8YwjqKQU